zbmed-semtec/hybrid-doc-relevance-training/training-PostReduction-WMD/README.md

 Also, the best validation's trained model and its corresponding embeddings and cosine similarities are saved by the code in file-paths `output_of_model/model/best_Word2Vec_model`, `output_of_model/doc_embeddings/best_embeddings_pickle.pkl` and `output_of_model/evaluation/best_cosine_similarity.tsv`, correspondingly.
 This could be helpful to avoid redundant calculations when using the same dataset for both validation and testing.
 The saved best trained model from the validation phase is then loaded during the test phase to perform evaluation using test data.

+Unfortunately, the use of `model.wv.add_vectors` to add new MeSHembedding-vectors in batches in the function `injection_MeSHembeddings_into_embeddings` of the script [utilities.py](./code/utilities.py) renders the saved best model from the tuning phase unloading.
+Therefore, to add new MeSHembedding-vectors, `model.wv.add_vector()` is utilized,  which may be inefficient and costly, as indicated by Gensim's warning about inefficiency.